 - Unlawful Possession of Assault Firearms – N.J.S.
 2C:39-5(f)

-I recently represented a client who was charged with unlawful possession of an assault firearm, a second degree offense, in Hudson County Superior Court in Jersey City, New Jersey.
+For instance, I recently represented a client who was charged with unlawful possession of an assault firearm, a second degree offense, in Hudson County Superior Court in Jersey City, New Jersey.
 My client was a former marine who had returned after doing two (2) tours in Iraq and Afghanistan with Post-Traumatic Stress Disorder (PTSD).
-He was facing ten (10) years in State prison and a mandatory minimum of five (5) years without parole.
+He was facing ten (10) years in State prison and a mandatory minimum without parole.
 After placing my client into an inpatient rehabilitation facility to deal with his alcohol dependence issues and extensive counseling, the prosecutor agreed to a probationary sentence.
 This plea agreement had to be approved by the Presiding Judge of the Criminal Division in Hudson County because of the extraordinary nature of the plea.
-This was a tremendous result for my client and his family.
+It was a tremendous result for my client and his family.